-Do not upgrade the operating system if prompted to do so.
+Do not upgrade the operating system to a new version if prompted to do so.
 You should accept OS updates however, especially security updates.

 3.6 Install Problems

 In rare cases you might have to reset the BIOS to default settings if during the Live CD install it cannot recognize the hard drive during the boot up.